 - Is Squid Game real?
 The answer might surprise you

 When will 'Squid Game' season 2 premiere?

-Production for the show's debut season began in 2019, and it didn't appear on screens until September 17, 2021.
-Plus, writer-director Hwang Dong-hyuk confessed to Variety how difficult it was adjusting to a TV format.
+Production for the show's debut season began in 2019, and it didn't appear on screens until September 17, 2021, so chances are we're going to have to be patient for round 2.
+Plus, Hwang confessed to Variety (opens in new tab) how difficult it was adjusting to a TV format.

 "Writing was harder than normal for me as it was a series, not a film," he told the publication.
 "It took me six months to write and rewrite the first two episodes.
 Then I consulted verbally with friends, and picked up clues for improvements through my own pitching and from their responses."

 What will happen in 'Squid Game' season 2?